Affiliate links on Android Authority may earn us a commission. Learn more.

 This flexibility extends to routines, which trigger one or more actions based on a voice command, sensor condition, or time of day.
 Alexa makes routines easier to build than any other assistant, mostly by offering a clear app interface with an arsenal of pre-formatted options.
-In fact the Alexa app as a whole is arguably one of the best-designed for smart homes, though Apple’s Home app is close if not better in iOS/iPadOS 16.
+In fact the Alexa app as a whole is arguably one of the best-designed for smart homes, though Apple’s Home app is close if not better after recent updates.

-Google Assistant accomplishes much of what Alexa does, but the Google Home app isn’t laid out that well, and its routines can be cumbersome to build.
-It’s sometimes easier to write out actions yourself as if they were voice commands — a wake-up routine, for example, might use “set the Bedroom lights to 50 percent,” “turn on the Coffee Maker,” “set the volume to 5,” and “play NPR News.”
+Google Assistant accomplishes much of what Alexa does, and the overhauled Google Home app is reasonably organized.
+Its routines can be cumbersome to build, though.
+It’s sometimes easier to write out actions yourself as if they were voice commands — a wake-up routine, for example, might use “set the Bedroom lights to 50 percent,” “turn on the Coffee Maker,” “set the volume to 5,” and “play NPR News Now.”

-One advantage it does have over other assistants is that you can often wedge two commands into the same sentence, whether in a routine or otherwise.
+One advantage it has over other assistants is that you can often wedge two commands into the same sentence, whether in a routine or otherwise.
 You can tell Google Assistant to “turn off the Bedroom and Bathroom lights” or “set the volume to 7 and shuffle my music” and get the right response, whereas Alexa, Bixby, and Siri will run only one of those actions, if any.
-This applies beyond smart home gear, but tends to matter more when you’re using smart speakers and don’t necessarily have a touch interface to fall back on.
+This feature applies beyond controlling smart home gear, but also tends to matter more when you’re using smart speakers and don’t necessarily have a touch interface to fall back on.